 You can connect directly to Holistics by following this instruction

 If you don't have your own Data Warehouse, there are 2 approaches:

 - Connect Directly to your production database or replica.

 To get started with Holistics, first you need to connect your database to Holistics.
-Go to Data Sources page, click on "New Data Source", and fill in necessary information about your database.
+From Manage Tab or Data Source page, click on "Add Data Source", and fill in necessary information about your database.

 These are the checklist of a successful connection to Holistics

 - Allows Holistics to connect to your DB server: White-list IP addresses, or Setting Up SSH Tunnel

 - Create a database user for Holistics